bazel-contrib/rules_jvm_external/README.md

 )
 ```

-and use them directly in the BUILD file by specifying the versionless target alias label:
+and use them directly in the BUILD file by specifying the versionless label:

 ```python
 java_library(